Right Sliding Panel

 17-TCP Sequence Diagram

-• Click the time component in the upper right corner to filter data by time.
+• Click the time component in the upper right to filter data by time.

-• Time, Seq, and Ack can be toggled between relative and absolute values by clicking the buttons in the list header.
+• Time, Seq, and Ack can be toggled between relative and absolute values via the list header buttons.

-• Interval time is the time difference between the current row and the previous row.
+• Interval time is the difference between the current and previous row.

-• PCAP Download: If the current flow matches the PCAP policy, the PCAP file can be downloaded.
+• PCAP Download: If the current flow matches a PCAP policy, the PCAP file can be downloaded.

 #1.11 NAT Tracing

-NAT tracing can initiate tracing for any TCP four-tuple or five-tuple, using DeepFlow's self-developed algorithm to automatically trace the traffic before and after NAT.
-The NAT tracing page displays the metrics corresponding to the clicked data's four-tuple in a table.
-Clicking trace will initiate tracing for the four-tuple.
+NAT tracing can initiate tracing for any TCP four-tuple or five-tuple, using DeepFlow’s proprietary algorithm to automatically trace traffic before and after NAT.
+The NAT tracing page displays metrics for the four-tuple in a table.
+Clicking Trace initiates tracing.

 NAT Tracing